Unit 2 - Notes

 }

-The most compact loop structure, typically used when the number of iterations is known.
-It combines initialization, condition testing, and increment/decrement in one line.
+The for loop is a concise way of writing the loop structure.
+It combines initialization, condition checking, and increment/decrement in one line.

 Syntax: